 If you are print or colour shy, start with a monochrome kebaya for all that gorgeous embroidered detail with a more subtle overall feel.
 Light colours are great for day wear while darker tones evoke a more formal, evening air.

-Maximalists might be more inclined to team a kebaya with printed pants or a maxi skirt that echo the batik sarong style with a modern twist.
+Maximalists might be more inclined to team a kebaya with printed pants or a maxi skirt that echo the traditional batik sarong style with a modern twist.
 Look to chic, fashionista Aniesh Berlian who masterfully pairs nyonya kebayas with pants in elaborately detailed songket fabric.

 Follow Peony Lim’s lead and pack a kebaya for your next beach holiday.
 The light cotton fabric generally used to construct a kebaya makes it perfect as a beach cover up or summer top when matched with shorts.
 It also makes a perfect accessory for covering your shoulders when the sun goes down or the air conditioning gets a little chilly.
 Mata Hari Embroidery make the cute-as-heck shorts below, to pair with their kebayas.

 There aren’t too many ways you can go wrong with a kebaya.
 Most young Nyonya’s have adopted western dress and will only wear their kebaya on special cultural occasions.
 One consideration when you’re selecting your kebaya colour is that a plain white, black, green or blue kebaya indicates the wearer is in mourning.
 However wearing a monochrome kebaya in these colours is unlikely to offend, as most Nyonyas of today no longer adhere to this colour code.